 A thoughtfully used symbol gives your logo the powerful impact your brand needs to stand out.

 Ensure that you choose a symbol or two that form a strong connection to your brand’s values, mission, and personality.
 If you aren’t careful and considered in choosing a symbol for your logo, you risk sending confusing, mixed, or even negative messages to your audience.
 This would weaken your brand identity.

 Be intentional with the symbol you choose and that it clearly supports the brand persona you’re presenting.

 If you’re looking for ways to connect your brand message on a deeper level with your volunteers and donors, symbols may be just what you’ve been looking for.

-It's time to work with a designer to develop the creative elements that will give life to your nonprofit brand identity.
+It's time to work with a designer to develop the creative elements to give life to your nonprofit brand identity.

 Creative elements are the look, feel, and voice of your brand identity.
-You’ll communicate them consistently across all channels and it’s extremely important to get them right in your branding process.
+You’ll communicate them consistently across all channels, and it’s vital to get them right in your branding process.